raalraan/DLScanner/README.md

 that you want to contain the files for the virtual environment.
 For example, `.venv` in the root of this repository.

+Then, install this package for testing by running `pip install -e .` from the root of this repository.